CarlaMartin092/TaxiTimePredictor/README.md

 # TaxiTimePredictor ✈️

-Predicts the time laps between the landing of a plane and its arrival at its assigned dock.
+Predicts the time laps between the departure of a plane from the dock and its take-off time.